More than 4 Million tourist visit Statue of Liberty every year, and most wonder if it is possible to go up to the Statue’s Crown.

 Some of the items which you won’t be allowed to take on the ferry to Liberty Island are weapons, items which can harm others, drones, large suitcases or carry-on luggage etc.

-This security check is applicable to all Statue of Liberty ticket holders.
+This security check is compulsory for all those who hold Statue of Liberty tickets.

 The secondary security screening at Statue of Liberty is applicable only for Pedestal and Crown ticket holders.

 This screening is like the security checks that happen at the airports.

 Beyond this second security check, the Crown ticket holders can only take one camera, one mobile phone, water in a plastic container and any medication if required.